 Spend the semester immersed in the life of a British student by living in student villages right on campus.
 You will have your own room in a six to eight bedroom suite that you share with other British and international students.
 Your floor will have a spacious common area as well as a full kitchen where you can save money by cooking yourself meals.
 Take advantage of this small group setting to build friendships and community while you study abroad.
 Classroom buildings, the student center, and restaurants are all nearby.
 Enjoy the independence of living on your own while still creating lasting relationships with other students.

 You will have your own single room in the housing.
-PAA usually has a handful of students on campus each semester studying dance and theatre, who join hundreds of study abroad students from all over the world.
+PAA usually has at least a dozen students on campus each semester studying dance and theatre, who join hundreds of study abroad students from all over the world.
 You will spend most of your time with other students in the dance department, as you log studio time and collaborate on performance pieces.

 A Day in the Life